vscheff/karn/README.md

 - `leave` - Instructs Karn to leave your current voice channel.
 Note, Karn will automatically leave a voice channel when he detects he is the only member of the voice channel.
 - `prompt` - Generates a response from the LLM.
 Further information on this functionality is described above.
 To generate a response in the style of one of a file in your server's directory, use the `-f` command flag and specify a file: `$prompt -f dracula`.
 By default, this command will invoke "reasoning" responses from the LLM.
 To instead invoke "chat completion" responses, you can use the `-c` command flag: `$prompt -c What is the answer to Life, the Universe, and Everything?`.
 This command can be invoked with the aliases `$chat` and `$promt`.
 - `say` - Generates text-to-speech for a given message and plays the message aloud in your voice channel.
 If Karn is not present in your voice channel, he will temporarily join the channel to play the message.
 You can specify playback speed by using the `-s` command flag and specifying a speed as a float: `$say -s 1.33 Say this faster`.
 By default, Karn will use OpenAI's "Onyx" voice.
 You can specify a different supported voice by using the `-v` command flag: `$say -v shimmer I sound... different somehow`.
 Use `$help say` to view a list of supported voices.
 - `set_context` - Sets the genesis system context message for a channel.
 By default, this will only add on to the default genesis system context message for Karn.
 If you want to completely overwrite the default genesis system context message, use the `-o` command flag.
 Please note, when overwriting the default genesis system context message, Karn may not fully understand his own name or role within your server.
+You can reset the channel's system context message to the default message by invoking the command without any arguments or by using the `-c` command flag.
 - `view_context` - View all system context messages for a channel.

 ### DailyLoop